stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 *(because Ethereum ecosystem is evolving very rapidly, chances are the view of Remix IDE will change)*

 Another option is to keep everything in the single file - up to you.
 It's just like discussion about `tabs` and `spaces`.
-My humble 2 satoshis in this discussion - I prefer
+My humble 2 satoshis in this discussion - do whatever works best for you.
+Solidity compiler will compile everywthing to EVM (Ethereum Virtual Machine) code anyway.

 ### Deployment
-First we need to deploy the token.
+First we need to deploy `MyToken`.
 For deployment we will use the [Remix IDE](https://remix.ethereum.org/), Metamask (Chrome extenstion) and Ropsten testnet.
 The biggest advantage of using these tools is that we don't have operate the full node on our machine and deployment is literally one-click process.

 If you don't have a Metamask account, you can create one with easy and "buy" test Ether - there is a [faucet](https://faucet.metamask.io/) allowing you to get some test Ether for free.
 It's very handy and practical when testing your code, you should always deploy to the testnet first (no excuses here).